What Is Whaling Phishing?

 The basic step in a whale phishing attack is research.
 Attackers will try to use every resource they have to find out more about the people they want to impersonate and their work environment.
 They will check social network profiles in order to gain insights that might be later used in an email in order to seem trustworthy.

 The email address they would use would also seem authentic, and the message might include corporate logos and links to a fraudulent website that has been created to look legitimate.
 The emails would sound urgent, usually asking people to reply with certain information, open an attachment, pay an invoice or enter personal information on a fake website.

 The information gathered by the attackers might be used to enter the company’s network, steal data or install software on your devices that allow them to maintain access to your network and monitor communications.

 This is the most basic whaling tactic – the malicious actors try to trick company employees by using a compromised email address or a spoofed one to convince them that a colleague has a legitimate request for them.
 The tactic proves particularly efficient when it involves an email from a senior executive sent to a junior member of the team.

 Online social networking is already used for developing business contacts or recruiting employees and, for a few years, it has become one of the hackers’ playgrounds.
 Social networks are a true goldmine of information for social engineering, but also a place where people tend to be less vigilant.

-This is a particularly dangerous whaling tactic, because it borrows elements from other types of cyberattacks – supply chain and vishing.
-Hackers can use accessible information from your partners or suppliers to construct incredibly credible emails.
-Afterwards, hackers will give their targets a phone call to confirm the request.
+This is a particularly dangerous whaling phishing tactic because it borrows elements from other types of cyberattacks – supply chain and vishing.
+Hackers can use accessible information from your partners or suppliers to create incredibly credible emails.
+Afterward, hackers will give their targets a phone call to confirm the request.
 This would make the possible victim forget that this might be a fake email since they also had a “real world” interaction with the sender of the message.

 Whaling Attack Examples